insideseanshead/Sean-Morgan-Portfolio/README.md

 # Sean-Morgan-Portfolio

 ## Hello World
 Coming from the illustration world I know the importance of a good portfolio site.
 In fact I have made a few in my time.
 Each time striving to teach myself something new.
 This time I set out to make a responsive site with bootstrap.
+[Deployed site](https://insideseanshead.github.io/Sean-Morgan-Portfolio/)

 ![Screen Shot](/image/screenshot.png)